Product

 • Analyze readiness regimes and precursor patterns

-• Perform RI stress tests and scenario analysis
+• Perform event-aligned regime analysis and scenario reviews

 For pilot engagements, PTEM can optionally run structural snapshots on current storms by mutual agreement, without implying a full operational live feed.